-The Water and Energy Cycle Focus Area aims to develop capabilities to improve observations, model simulations and projections of the water and energy cycles at diverse spatial scales (local, regional, global), including extreme events (e.g., floods, droughts, hurricanes).
+The Water and Energy Cycle Focus Area aims to develop capabilities to improve observations, model simulations and projections of the water and energy cycles at diverse spatial scales (local, regional, global) including extreme events.
 This scope aligns with research initiatives at other national and international programs, such as the Global Energy and Water cycle Experiment (GEWEX) and the water cycle activities of the U.S. Climate Change Science Program.

 In brief, the Water and Energy Cycle Focus Area seeks to enhance our understanding of the transfer and storage of water and energy in the Earth system.
 For the water cycle, the emphasis is on atmospheric and terrestrial stores, including seasonal snow cover.
-Permanent snow and ice, as well as ocean dynamics, are studied within the Climate Variability and Change Focus Area.
+Permanent snow and ice, as well as ocean dynamics are studied within the Climate Variability and Change Focus Area.
 The Water and Energy Cycle Focus Area aims to resolve all fluxes of water and the corresponding energy fluxes involved with the water changing phase.
-High priority is placed on understanding, observing, and modeling clouds and their interaction with energy fluxes, which is accomplished in collaboration with three other Focus Areas (Atmospheric Composition, Climate, and Weather).
+Understanding, observing, and modeling clouds and their interaction with energy fluxes is accomplished in collaboration with three other Focus Areas (Atmospheric Composition, Climate, and Weather).

 Water & Energy Cycle addresses the following overarching questions:

 - How will water cycle dynamics change in the future?

 - How are global precipitation, evaporation, and the cycling of water changing?